Carroll105/Carroll105.github.io/README.md

 3. Member of the Chinese Engineering Intelligence Society

 # Scholarship
-1.National scholarship
+1. National scholarship

-2.Samsung scholarship
+2. Samsung scholarship

-3.Qianxin scholarship
+3. Qianxin scholarship

 # Honors
-Shortlisted as one of the top ten university students of Jilin University
+1. Shortlisted as one of the top ten university students of Jilin University

-Outstanding student of Jilin Unversity
+2. Outstanding student of Jilin Unversity

-Excellent Student Leader of Jilin University
+3. Excellent Student Leader of Jilin University

 # Software
 1. ReGear: Comprehensive comparison of methylation site signature levels with regression-based gene-level methylation signature estimation